- Q. Do I have to use the provided AWS SNS push service?

 - If you want to use a different URL, you will need to use your own push service.

-You may need to whitelist this URL if Identity Cloud or AM cannot reach it, for example, it is being blocked by a firewall or proxy.
+You may need to allowlist this URL if Identity Cloud or AM cannot reach it, for example, it is being blocked by a firewall or proxy.
 AM also needs the SNS Root CA certificate in its Java® truststore when making contact with the SNS servers.

 See How To Configure Service Credentials (Push Auth, Docker) in Backstage and How do I troubleshoot failed Amazon SNS push notification deliveries? for further information and troubleshooting steps.

 - <userId> - the ID of the user.